“Only the dead have seen the end of the war.” ―Plato, 5th century BCE

 The orc forces will start out having more dice, but leader abilities and special actions that happen throughout the game will shift the number of dice players will be able to roll.
 I think this adds a lot more excitement and tension to actions.
 You may not always get exactly what you need on a roll, but there’s nothing better than getting the perfect roll at the exact moment you need it.

 One of the mechanics I really like is mustering.
 Players will reinforce their armies through mustering actions.
 As you use the action dice to muster your armies, face down tokens will be placed on the boards and as they are activated, the tokens are flipped.
 Players won’t actually know what units they’ll be getting until they are activated, adding a bit of RNG to the strategy as well.

-Combat is dice-driven and the number of units on a space determine the number of dice rolled.
+Combat is dice-driven and the number of units on a space determines the number of dice rolled.
 Each unit has a corresponding card.
 During combat, you’ll also be playing cards to boost effects.
-Each unit will have their own special abilities that when activated add powerful bonuses to a side like extra dice or easier success rolls.
+Each unit will have its own special abilities that when activated add powerful bonuses to a side like extra dice or easier success rolls.